Weakest Link: 2020 revival

 Unlike the original version, the top prize money available increases after each round.
 The top prize money starts at $25,000 in round 1 and increases by $25,000 per round until round 4.
 The top prize money in rounds 5 and 6 are set at $250,000 and $500,000, respectively.

 A minor addition to the game is that of a buzzer added to each contestant's podium.
 This is used both to bank money (with contestants not only having to say the word "bank" before being asked the question but must also press the buzzer), as well as to reveal the contestant's vote.

 If the team reaches the target but hasn't banked (already reached or exceeded it on the chain), the round ends immediately with no need to bank once the question necessary to achieve the target has been answered.

 Some non-gameplay variations were also adapted to the revived series: the contestants no longer handwrite their votes, rather they vote via a touch screen panel, tapping the button of the player they wish to vote off.
 This screen is also used to present visual information for visual questions – where the host will ask the contestants to identify items that appear on the screen.
 Additionally, the host will discuss the contestants' mistakes before the vote reveals – with the weakest link being eliminated immediately after the vote reveal.
 Like season 2 of the syndicated version, once only two contestants remain the game goes straight to the head-to-head round.

 Changes from this version were featured in the 2021 Australian version – with the top prize being $250,000 and the prize increases for each round being as follows ($10,000, $15,000, $20,000, $30,000, $75,000, $100,000).

+Although many have come close, the only person to play a perfect game in the 2020 revival was a woman named Kaya in Season 1 Episode 7.
+She got all 18 of her questions correct during regular play and then 7 correct in the final round (2 were in Sudden Death).
+She won $67,500.